Jennifer Lopez Stuns in Iconic Campaign for Coach x Basquiat Line

 Throw on this sweatshirt dress for an effortlessly cool look this fall.

-This Coach X Jean-Michel Basquiat Alie Belt Bag was just released yesterday by Coach featuring icons from his revolutionary works of art.
+Go hands-free with the just-released Coach x Jean-Michel Basquiat Alie Belt Bag.
 You can shop the entire collection of purses, totes, and clothing here.

 RELATED CONTENT: